Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-excel-r/README.md

 <br/>

-As such the total cost of the relocation inventive for the program is
+As such the total cost of the relocation inventive for the program is:

 <br/>